TeachersFirst - Featured Sites: Week of Dec 22, 2013

 This site includes advertising.

 In the ClassroomShare this site on your interactive whiteboard or projector as an introduction to your Civil Rights, Black History, or Heroes unit.
 Allow students to explore on their own.
-Use the study guide as a resource for vocabulary, deepening understanding, or for extension activities.
-Use an online tool such as Interactive Two Circle Venn Diagram, reviewed here, to compare Nelson Mandela to other Civil Rights leaders such as Martin Luther King.
+Use an online tool such as the interactive Two or Three Circle Venn Diagram, reviewed here, to compare Nelson Mandela to other Civil Rights leaders such as Martin Luther King.
 Have students create timelines about Civil Rights (with music, photos, videos, and more) using Timeline JS, reviewed here.
 Find music for this period in history using Radiooo, reviewed here.
 Challenge students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about Civil Rights leaders.

 Grades3 to 8

 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 Use this site as an anticipatory set or "activator" to introduce a unit or lesson for Black History Month or about heroes in Civil Rights.
 As you discuss Martin Luther King, Jr, include discussion of major Civil Rights leaders from other countries.
+Enhance student learning by having them choose one of the following projects.
 Have students create an annotated image of Nelson Mandela including text boxes and related links using a tool such as Thinglink, reviewed here.
-Have students create maps of Mandela's journeys using Animaps, reviewed here.
-Students can add text, images, and location stops!
+Have students collaborate to create maps of Mandela's journeys using Maphub, reviewed here.
+Students can add icons, text, images, and location stops!
 Have students create timelines (with music, photos, videos, and more) using Timeline JS, reviewed here.

 Grades3 to 12

 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 This site is perfect to include with Black History Month activities or in a unit on Civil Rights leaders.
-Have students create a simple infographic with words used to describe Mandela sharing their findings using Easel.ly, reviewed here or Venngage reviewed here.
-Have students create a word cloud of the important terms they learn from this site using a tool such as Wordle (reviewed here), Tagxedo (reviewed here), or WordItOut (reviewed here).
-Use an online tool such as Interactive Two Circle Venn Diagram (reviewed here) to compare South Africa at the time of Mandela's arrest to current South Africa.
-Have students use Fakebook (reviewed here) to create a "fake" page similar in style to Facebook about Mandela during his time in prison or after his release.
+Have students create a simple infographic with words used to describe Mandela sharing their findings using Venngage reviewed here.
+Have students create a word cloud of the important terms they learn from this site using a tool such as WordItOut, reviewed here.
+Use an online tool such as an interactive Two Circle Venn Diagram, reviewed here, to compare South Africa at the time of Mandela's arrest to current South Africa.
+Have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about Mandela during his time in prison or after his release.

 In the ClassroomDisplay and use these very short videos on your interactive whiteboard (or projector) to introduce and explore the world of art to students.
 Challenge cooperative learning groups to create videos based on other famous works of art and share them on a site such as TeacherTube reviewed here.
 Do a collaborative project with your school's art teacher, having students write in English/LA class and discuss art in that class.
 Have older students explore areas of this site to find artwork from time periods studied in Social Studies classes.
 Display one of the works of art and view the short video.
 Use the art piece as inspiration for a creative writing project.
 Use videos during career exploration units to demonstrate the different career options available within the field of art.
 Create a link to videos on classroom computers for students to view on their own or use the embed code to add a video on your class website or blog for additional exploration.
 Teachers of gifted who have students interested in visual arts can use this site to take them further, even if art is not your expertise!